High Performance Computing at HZDR

 The Linux Clusters

-An overview of the nodes and queues of all HZDR clusters can be used to find out which groups of nodes are accessible.
+An overview of the nodes and queues/partitions of all HZDR clusters can be used to find out which groups of nodes are accessible.
+The tutorial explains usage basics.
+Some job script examples for standard applications can be used for the hemera cluster.

-The biggest cluster at HZDR is hypnos.
-It consists of 3 heads and 149 compute nodes.
-34 of them are attached with GPUs.
+The hypnos cluster currently consists of 3 heads and 115 compute nodes.

-The compute nodes contain 430 AMD processors (Opteron 16-core) and 80 Intel processors (Xeon 8-core or 16-core).
-A main memory of 4 GB or 8 GB is installed per core, which leads to 35 TB in sum.
-The number of CPU cores available at hypnos is around 7700.
-The 164 Nvidia GPUs contain about 360.000 cores.
+The compute nodes contain 388 AMD processors (Opteron 16-core) and 34 Intel processors (Xeon 8-core or 16-core).
+A main memory of 4 GB or 8 GB is installed per core, which leads to 25 TB in sum.
+The number of CPU cores available at hypnos is around 6800.

 The network is a 1GbE ethernet and additionally an InfiniBand fabric with a bandwidth of 40 or 56 Gbit/s, which qualifies hypnos for sequential and massively parallel jobs with a high communication rate.
 The operating system is Ubuntu Linux.